-The remote focus mechanism is controlled by a small electric motor situated at the rear of the searchlight barrel.
+The remote focus mechanism is controlled by a small electric motor situated on the rear bulkhead assembly within the searchlight barrel.
 If the focus of the light fails, the following procedure should be adopted:

-- 1) Remove the rear bezel from searchlight barrel and examine focus mechanism.
+- 1) Remove the rear bezel from the searchlight barrel and examine focus mechanism.
 If parts have become loose, tighten fasteners.
-The mechanism operates on a lever action, and this should be checked for correct positioning. - 2) If the mechanism is okay, check the supply to the motor.
-This can be done by simply placing a multi-meter across the motor terminals. - 3) If supply is present, this indicates that the motor has failed.
-Replace the focus motor ensuring that the assembly is correct. - 4) If no supply is present, there is a fault in the motor gearbox.
-This should be examined and rectified accordingly.
+The mechanism operates on a cam action and this should be checked for correct positioning. - 2) If the mechanism is okay, check the supply to the motor.
+This can be done by simply placing a multimeter across the motor terminals. - 3) If supply is present, this indicates that the motor has failed.
+Replace the focus motor ensuring that the assembly is correct. - 4) If no supply is present trace all wiring back.

-Note: If a fault occurs on the motor gearbox, the unit should be returned to Francis Searchlights Limited for fault evaluation and repair.
+Note: If a fault occurs on the pan and tilt gearbox, the unit should be returned to Francis Searchlights Limited for fault evaluation and repair.